go-bdd/gobdd/docs/context.md

 When the data is not provided, the whole test will fail.

+#### Predefined keys

+The context holds current test state `testing.T`.
+It is accessible by calling `Context.Get(TestingTKey{})`.
+This is useful if you need access to the test state from scenario or step hooks.

 ## Good practices

 It's a good practice to use custom structs as keys instead of strings or any built-in types to avoid collisions between steps using context.